Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Fitting procedure

 We perform a $\chi^2$ fit for a vector of observables, $\Vec{y}$, with covariance matrix~\footnote{In the case of a non-symmetric covariance matrix $\bf{\tilde{V}}$, we symmetrise it by defining ${\bf V}^{-1} = \frac{1}{2}\left({\bf\tilde{V}}^{-1} + ({\bf\tilde{V}}^{-1})^T\right)$.
 We have verified in a numerical fit to Higgs data that this does not affect significantly the results. }, ${\bf V}$, and theory predictions for those observables, $\Vec{\mu}(C_i)$, using a $\chi^2$ function defined as

 The predictions are functions of the dimension-6 operator coefficients $C_i$, as defined in Eq.~(\ref{eq:Ldim6}), and are truncated at the linear level so as to include only the interference term with the SM.
 The quadratic dependence on $C_i$ is generically of the same order as linear interference terms with coefficients of dimension-8 operators, though exceptions exist in some specific UV completions~\cite{Liu:2016idz}.
+For example, in a UV completion with a single particle and a single coupling the quadratic dimension-6 contributions can be larger than the linear dimension-6 ones in the strong-coupling regime, though not more generally.
 The importance of their effect is therefore a model-dependent question.
 We note also that sensitivity of a linear fit to quadratic contributions is an indicator for a possible breakdown in the regime of validity of the SMEFT, so care must be taken in the interpretation of the fit~\footnote{This issue is illustrated in the context of Higgs measurements in Appendix~\ref{app:nestedsampling}.}.

 The least-squares estimators $\hat{C}_i$ that extremise the $\chi^2$ function can be obtained analytically in the case of a linear fit (see, e.g., Ref.~\cite{Zyla:2020zbs} for a review).
 We may write the linear theory prediction in terms of a matrix ${\bf H}$ that characterises the modification of the SM predictions $\Vec{\mu}^\text{SM}$ at linear order: